amamory-ampere/openmp-offloading/openmp_gpu/readme.md

 $ ninja
 ```

-It is higly recommended to **use ninja build system instead of make**.
+It is highly recommended to **use ninja build system instead of make**.
 The generated Makefile
 has some sort of weird bug that, when you type 'make install', it compiles all over again... :/

 The options *-DLLVM_TARGETS_TO_BUILD="X86;NVPTX"* and *-DCMAKE_BUILD_TYPE=Release* are important to reduce compilation time.
 The parameter *LLVM_TARGETS_TO_BUILD* compile only for the required platforms.
 The argument *-DBUILD_SHARED_LIB=ON* is a good idea if the computer has less than 16GBytes of RAM.
 In a PC, the compilation time is about 35 min using **make -j 8**.

+The options below are recommended for offloading debug:
+- -DLIBOMPTARGET_ENABLE_DEBUG=ON
+- -DLIBOMPTARGET_NVPTX_DEBUG=ON

 There are other LLVM projects that might be of interest.
 So, enable them individually as in this example: